iyhui/NumberArray/README.md

-# NumberArray
+# ArrayGenerator

-C++ OOP: Generates an array with a thousand random integers.
-Performs tasks using the array.
+C++ OOP: Generates an array and uses it to performs tasks.
+Added "helper method" to notify user when array is empty.